trooperV/Space-Cadets-Challenges/Week2and3Challenge/Challenge2and3V1/README.md

 3. `program3.bb` tests the functionality of the __if statement__

   ### How to use
   In order to run a program just specify its source file.
-The `bb` file will be printed on the screen, followed by every instruction from execution to end.
+The `bb` file will be printed on the screen, followed by every instruction from execution to end (currently __if__ instructions do not show up on the instruction log).
 On the final __n__ lines will be printed the names and values of the __n__ variables that were initialized during execution.